VicentePSalcedo/apollo2/app/README.md

 Minimum viable product:

--> add image url to excel file
+- add image url to excel file

-- add app check back
+- pad cells so its not camped

 - do excel file formatting
 - make it look pretty